 What Is a Decentralized Autonomous Organization (DAO)?

-DAOs are bottom-up, collectively-owned communities powered by open-source blockchain technology that work toward a shared goal, without the need for a centralized authority.
+DAOs are bottom-up, collectively owned communities powered by open-source blockchain technology that work toward a shared goal, without the need for a centralized authority.
+They allow for global collaboration in funding unique opportunities, pooling resources and ideas for enterprising Web3 projects and garnering ownership via participation.

 How Much Are DAOs Worth?